ShankarKakumani/FirebaseAuthentication/README.md

 Firebase Authentication code guideline for Android developer

 ## Demo application
 See [these code examples in `/app` module](/app) of this repository.
-Example implementations are available in both Java and Kotlin programming languages.
+Example implementations are available in Java .

 You can download demo version of Android app from here